 touch, etc., is spoken of as Prakriti (Nature).

 Linga means ‘mark’, in Sanskrit.
 It is a symbol which points to an inference.
 When

 you see a big flood in a river, you infer that there had been heavy rains the previous

 day.
 When you see smoke, you infer that there is fire.
 This vast world of countless

 forms is a Linga of the Omnipotent Lord.
-The Siva Linga is a symbol of Lord Siva.
+The Shiva Linga is a symbol of Lord Shiva.

 When you look at the Linga, your mind is at once elevated and you begin to think

 Lord Shiva is really formless.
 He has no form of his own and yet all forms are His